The Pasquill Difference

 Pasquill has brought together some of the best designers in the industry to create our in-house design team.
 Located throughout the UK at our network of design centres, they enable us to provide true national coverage with local knowledge and service.

-Pasquill work hard to ensure a consistent high quality product from all our manufacturing sites by using the latest laser technology and are proud to offer CE marking on all our roof trusses.
+Pasquill work hard to ensure a consistent high quality product from all our manufacturing sites by using the latest laser technology and are proud to offer UKCA marking on all our roof trusses.

 For the manufacturing of our roof trusses, we work with PAMIR, a software solution provided by MiTek.
 This enables us to create detailed 3D drawings for all of our truss projects and supply you with a roof truss bracing diagram.